mithril-security/blindllama-v2/README.md

 ```console
 ./upload.sh
 ```
-This script uploads the disks, creates a VM, adds DNS entries in the local machine’s /etc/hosts file, and creates a network rule in the Azure firewall to allow HTTPS requests into the VM.
+This script uploads the disks, creates a VM, adds DNS entries in the local machine's /etc/hosts file, and creates a network rule in the Azure firewall to allow HTTPS requests into the VM.
 Note that these network rules are regular network rules.
 The network isolation policies to ensure data does not leave the enclaves are of the OS and k3s.

 The model is now up and running and can be queried while having guarantees it is deployed in a VM with no admin access and benefits from network isolation.

 ## 4 - Confidential consumption with attested TLS
 To consume the model securely, we provide a Python client SDK.
 This SDK will perform attestation by verifying the measurements of the enclave, ensuring they come from genuine vTPMs and that the measurements match the expected secure version of our code.

-These measurements are created in the client when the *./scripts/generate_security_config.py* and *./scripts/generate_expected_measurements_files.py* scripts are run.
-You can find the measurements in the client directory at *client/client/blindllamav2/security_config*
+These measurements are created in the client when the [generate_security_config.py](./scripts/generate_security_config.py) and [generate_expected_measurements_files.py](./scripts/generate_expected_measurements_files.py) scripts are run.
+You can find the measurements in the client directory at `client/client/blindllamav2/security_config`

 Once the attestation passes, we establish a TLS channel that ends up inside our enclave.